2001 Honda Accord Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2001 Honda Accord
+A guide to repairs, service, and maintenance costs for your 2001 Honda Accord

 This limited regional recall is for vehicles currently registered or first sold in Florida, Puerto Rico, Hawaii and the U.S. Virgin Islands, and equipped with Takata-brand air bag inflators.
 Upon deployment the driver and/or passenger airbag inflator could rupture, increasing the risk of personal injury.
 Honda dealers will replace the affected airbag inflator modules to correct this concern.